-We adults are quick to assume that these teens who we pepper with questions, expecting them to know where they want to go to college and what they want to be when they grow up, are being rude when they stare at us like deer in headlights.
+We, adults, are quick to assume that these teens who we pepper with questions, expecting them to know where they want to go to college and what they want to be when they grow up, are being rude when they stare at us like deer in headlights.

 We hear sentences like “Teens these days are ungrateful and disrespectful.”
 There’s talk about how they don’t know how to work hard and they take things for granted.
 There are times when those sentiments are right on.
 I’m not here to say teens are never rude because I have three and I know better.

 The pressures from school and team sports are higher than ever.
 And while we think they have no real worries because they aren’t responsible for buying their own food, or paying the mortgage, they have concerns spinning in their head every second of every day.
-Just because the aren’t the same as ours doesn’t mean they don’t have their own worries.
+Just because they aren’t the same as ours doesn’t mean they don’t have their own worries.
 Too often that fact is overlooked.